You can't always return to an online document by copying the URL in the address bar of the page you're viewing.

 Click the gray tabs at the top of this box to learn about finding and creating permanent links.

-Click the orange tabs above this box for:
+Click the red tabs above this box for:

 You've found an online document, and now you want to be able to provide others with a link to that document.
 Find a reliable permanent link.

-There's one more step you need to take before you give this link to someone: authentication.
+There's one more step you need to take before you give a link to someone: authentication.
 In many cases, only authorized users will be able to access a document.
+Our proxy server checks the user's authorization as a member of the Trent community.

-The only way to know if the link will work for someone else is to open a new & different browser, and paste the link into the address.
-It has to be a different browser so that it has no memory of how you got there and it isn't already logged into the proxy server.
+To test whether your link will work for someone else, open a new & different browser and paste the link into the address bar.
+It must be a different browser so that it has no memory of how you got there and it isn't already logged into the proxy server.
 You'd be surprised what browser histories remember!

 If you don't have more than one browser on your computer, consider adding one.
 It's a good idea to have more than one browser, because many database features perform better in one or another browser.

-You could also try using a different computer or mobile device to check your link.
+You can also try the link on a different computer or mobile device to test it.